gmickel/CodeWhisper/README.md

 # CodeWhisper will prompt you to select a model from the list of available models
 codewhisper task

-# To use the new diff-based code modifications, you can use the following command:
+# To use the new experimental diff-based code modifications, you can use the following command:
 codewhisper task --diff

 # You can also specify a model directly